Meson Frequently Asked Questions

 Either by using GCC symbol visibility or by writing a linker script.
 This has the added benefit that your symbol definitions are in a standalone file instead of being buried inside your build definitions.
 An example can be found here.

-My project works fine on Linux and MinGW but fails with MSVC due to a missing .lib file
+My project works fine on Linux and MinGW but fails to link with MSVC due to a missing .lib file (fatal error LNK1181).
+Why?

 With GCC, all symbols on shared libraries are exported automatically unless you specify otherwise.
 With MSVC no symbols are exported by default.
 If your shared library exports no symbols, MSVC will silently not produce an import library file leading to failures.
 The solution is to add symbol visibility definitions as specified in GCC wiki.